awslabs/aws-cloudfront-extensions/docs-ig/en/api-reference-guide/extension-repository.md

 - Including:
   - target_type: You can specify 3 types of value.
-      * pop：pre-warm in PoP
+      * pop：pre-warm by PoP (Points of Presence)
-      * country：pre-warm in country
+      * country：pre-warm by country
-      * region：pre-warm in region
+      * region：pre-warm by region
   - region: This field should change according to the target_type field.
-      * target_type = "pop": this field accept a PoP list, pre-warm in the PoP location in the list,eg:["ATL56-C1", "DFW55-C3"]
+      * target_type = "pop": this field accept a PoP list, pre-warm in the PoP location in the list,for example:["ATL56-C1", "DFW55-C3"]
-      * target_type = "region": this field  accept "all" or a region list, pre-warm in all regions or a specific region,eg:"all" or ["apac", "au"], the available regions are：
+      * target_type = "region": this field  accept "all"(best to use after opening Origin Shield,[link](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/origin-shield.html#enable-origin-shield) for details) or a region list, pre-warm in all regions or a specific region,for example:"all" or ["apac", "au"], the supported values are：
         * apac： Asia-Pacific
         * au： Australia
         * ca： Canada